unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 {{% fragment %}}
 - __Reliability__: Services cannot fail, they must maintain *availability* even during software rollouts
-- __Scalability__: Services must grow their capacity to keep up with ever-increasing usage without redesigning the distributed system.
-Obviously, this includes both a scale-up and a scale-down of the service.
+- __Scalability__: Services can adapt their capacity to keep up with the usage, without redesigning the distributed system.
+This includes both a *scale-up* and a *scale-down* of the service.
-- __Distributed Systems__: Pieces of software that together make up the service; they may run on different machines connected, and coordinating, via the network.
+- __Distributed System__: Pieces of software the service is composed of; they may run on different machines (connected to each-other), and may coordinate their behaviour through the network.
 {{% /fragment %}}